clojurists-together/clojuriststogether.org/content/news/2023/Q3 2023 Funding Announcement.md

 Right now there is not much to the game in terms of content (although much more is not shown).
 I am working on all 3 projects at once and trying to find the most simple and effective way to organise game code.
 Cyber Dungeon Quest is around 8500 lines of code and it was 10K a few months ago and I just focused only on cleaning the code and understanding the best way to do things.

-More information can be found on my [GitHub] (https://GitHub.com/damn).
+More information can be found on my [GitHub](https://GitHub.com/damn).

 My near-term goals are to integrate the component system in cyber Dungeon Quest and make all the hard-coded values configurable and save most of the game state in only one place, and then build a ui to easily edit the domain objects.
 Next is to find a way to reduce the amount of Side effects by using some kind of transaction system that is close in spirit to datomic architecture.
 I am not sure yet if I can directly use datomic for performance reasons, but it would make a lot of things quite easy like replays, timetravel, networking etc.